hydrogen2oxygen/ankiDecksTools/README.md

 A collection of python scripts for generating Anki Decks.

 ## ankiDecksMaker.py
-This script generates a Anki Deck from a text file.
+This script generates a Anki Deck from a text file, Russian to English.
+Use **multiLanguageDecksMaker.py** instead if you want to learn a different language.
 It reads every phrase and new words are inserted as new cards.
 Then also the other way around.
 Finally a guess card for the word with the phrase.